 They have been invited on three separate occasions to perform at Highgrove House charity balls for the Prince’s Trust.
 They have an enviable reputation as a party band, having played for society soirees all over the UK - including Buckingham Palace, Annabel’s, The Sands Venue and Burgh Island.
 They also regularly perform abroad, appearing at jazz festivals in Spain, Norway, Belgium and Germany.

-Blue Harlem launched the career of rising star Imelda May, and are now proud to feature as their vocalist the sensational Sophie Shaw.
-Blue Harlem is led by Al Nicholls on Tenor Sax and features Paul Eldridge on Piano, Sandy Burnett on Double Bass, Sam Brown on Drums, Gethin Liddington on trumpet and Horace Cardew on Baritone Sax.
+Blue Harlem launched the career of rising star Imelda May, and are since proud to feature as their vocalist the sensational Sophie Shaw.
+Blue Harlem is led by Al Nicholls on Tenor Sax and features Paul Eldridge on Piano, Sandy Burnett on Double Bass, Paul Robinson on Drums, Gethin Liddington on trumpet and Horace Cardew on Baritone Sax.

 IN OTHER WORDS